scottcc/ModSecurity.wiki.scottcc/ModSecurity-version-3-RC1.md

 ## Missing pieces (Towards version 3 feature complete).

-The most importante missing features belong to a milestone: Feature complete.
+The most important missing features belong to a milestone: Feature complete.
 This milestone can be listed here:  https://github.com/SpiderLabs/ModSecurity/milestone/9

 Some other missing features are described on the reference manual by looking for the tag: Supported on libModSecurity: NO | TBI | TBD